 There is no doubt – mornings are chaotic!
-It’s usually when school holidays roll around that you realise what a relief it is to have a break from the lunchbox madness.
+It’s usually when holidays roll around that you realise what a relief it is to have a break from the lunch box madness.

-If you’re looking for a really simple guide to pack a healthy lunchbox – the kind your kids will actually want to eat – then try this easy “3,2,1-go” method.
+If you’re looking for a really simple guide to pack a healthy lunch box – the kind your kids will actually want to eat – then try this easy “1 2 3 -go to work or school” method.
+It’s also a great guide for us adults packing our own lunches.
 It goes something like this…

 2 Energy foods